 - The pad that comes with it shrinks in the wash.

-The all-around mesh sides let your baby breathe easy even when they roll to the side, and they allow you to see your baby at all times so you can check up on them with a glance.
+To fully protect your baby from mosquitoes and insects, it’s been built with a breathable mosquito net and its all-around mesh sides let your baby breathe easily even when they roll to the side, and they allow you to see your baby at all times.

 - The all-around mesh sides are a good safety feature.